 Sleep deprivation also severely disrupts the dopaminergic system.
 Dopamine is associated with the reward center of the brain and just one night of sleeplessness can reduce the availability of D2 and D3 receptors with varying adverse consequences.
 Changes in dopamine receptors have been associated with impulsiveness and severe inability in decision-making.

-Chronic sleep deprivation or insomnia is also associated with depression.
+Chronic sleep deprivation or insomnia is also responsible for depression.
 Several longitudinal studies have shown that chronic insomnia and alterations in sleep patterns increase the likelihood of depression.